rpatil524/Community-Notebooks/Notebooks/How_to_perform_Nearest_Centroid_Classification_with_BigQuery.md

-Nearest Centroid Classification with BigQuery
+How to do Nearest Centroid Classification with BigQuery
 ================

 # ISB-CGC Community Notebooks